 The Importance of Coverage

-As stated above, choosing automotive primer shades is important.
+As stated above, whether you drive a Ford or a Ferrari, choosing automotive primer shades is important.
 Selecting a primer that complements your basecoat will yield a finish that’s true to the color you choose.
 But primer color isn’t the only factor that contributes to your car’s final paint shade.

 Total coverage can make all the difference in how your primer affects the final shade of paint.
 You should apply at least two layers of your car’s base paint after your primer and sealer have dried.
 You could apply more if you feel that your car’s paint hasn’t dried true to color.